emiln/Protipper/README.md

 * `CenterFrame()`: returns the frame to the center of the screen if you happen to misplace it.

+* `ChargesBetween(spellName, minCharges, maxCharges)`: Returns true if the player has a spell called `spellName` with a number of charges between `minCharges` and `maxCharges`, both inclusive.

 * `DebuffActive(debuffName, unit)`: returns true if `unit` is currently affected by a debuff called `debuffName`.